Køge: Roads

 The partial Y interchange, where the Danish part of the motorway E20 meet the Danish part of the motorway E47 and E55, is located only few kilometers northwest of Køge.

 Railway stations

 Køge railway station is the principal railway station of the town.
 The Copenhagen S-train network has a line which begins at the station, which also offers regional trains to Roskilde and Næstved and local trains to the Stevns Peninsula.
 There are also an S-train station in the northern part of Ølby Lyng and a local train station in the southern suburb of Herfølge.

 The Køge North railway station opened on 1 June 2019 and serves as an Intercity, regional and S-train station.

 Port of Køge

-The Port of Køge is one of the oldest ports in Denmark but has been modernised over the last few years.
-Since 2002, there has been a ferry connection to Rønne on the Baltic island of Bornholm, operated by BornholmerFærgen.
+The Port of Køge is one of the oldest ports in Denmark.
+It was modernised between 2005 and 2021.
+Since 2002, there has been a ferry connection to Rønne on the Baltic island of Bornholm, now operated by Bornholmslinjen.